 The Magnet Recognition Program® was developed by the ANCC, a subsidiary of the American Nurses Association, to recognize health care organizations that provide the very best in nursing care and uphold the tradition within nursing of professional practice.
 Magnet® recognition is the highest national credential for nursing excellence, serving as the gold standard for nursing practice.

 “Our nurses and all of their partners in the delivery of care have done something most others haven’t.
 By sustaining our tradition of Magnet hospital nursing excellence for a third time, we are among an elite group of very few hospitals nationwide who have achieved this honor.
-Such an accomplishment is a testament to the unrelenting commitment of our nurses to the patients and families they serve,” said Nancy Shendell-Falik, RN, MA, senior vice president/chief operating officer and chief nursing officer for Baystate Medical Center.
+Such an accomplishment is a testament to the unrelenting commitment of our nurses to the patients and families they serve,” said Nancy Shendell-Falik, senior vice president/chief operating officer and chief nursing officer for Baystate Medical Center.

 The announcement of re-credentialing, which lasts several years, came after an extensive application and review process and site visit by representatives of the ANCC.
 As a result of their sit visit, surveyors noted Baystate Medical Center as exemplary in several distinct areas, including the chief nursing officer’s role in organizational decision making, the transition of newly hired nurses, the level of nurses’ clinical autonomy, and for meeting certain national clinical benchmarks.

 Magnet status helps consumers locate providers with a proven level of excellence in nursing care, and assists hospitals in attracting and retaining quality employees.
 In fact, U.S. News & World Report’s annual showcase of “America’s Best Hospitals,” in which Baystate Medical Center is named, includes Magnet recognition in its ranking criteria for quality of inpatient care.
 Baystate has been Magnet-certified since 2005.